 Frequently Asked Questions

-Is your question not answered in this FAQ?
-Please send questions to firstname.lastname@example.org to be added to the list.
+Is your question not answered here?
+Please send questions to firstname.lastname@example.org and we'll add them to the list.

-Why do the colors/shapes I select sometimes not match the pills which are displayed?
+Why does the color I select sometimes not match the pills that are displayed?

 Are the imprint, shape, color, size, and score values in Pillbox 100% accurate?